augustluhrs/Twitch_Plays_God/README.md

 - [ ] community effects
     - [ ] brainstorm playtestable community effect prototypes
     - [ ] food sprinkle
+- [ ] backend updates
+    - [ ] change dbs -- one for static critter info (could have more stats too like time of death and total lifespan, ancestry details, etc.)
+    - [ ] one for dynamic eco data
+    - [ ] user gods db for stats
 - [ ] Playtest (start day and week later followup)
     - [ ] host on glitch
     - [ ] get group